10 Science Facts

 6. When a storm needs a ride it hops onto the high-speed wind, that is above 30,000 feet, "jet stream"

-7. Trade winds (winds that move from east to west) get sailors on ships at sea from one place to another.
+7. The Trade winds (winds that move from east to west) get sailors on ships at sea from one place to another.
 The westerlies blow west to east.
 Ships need winds to avoid the horse latitudes, areas of calm or no wind.

-8. Doldrums are calm and light baffling winds that exists north of the equator between the northern and southern trade winds in the Atlantic and Pacific Oceans.
+8. The Doldrums are calm and light baffling winds that exists north of the equator between the northern and southern trade winds in the Atlantic and Pacific Oceans.

 10. Wind direction is always the direction the wind comes from.
 The EAST wind comes from the East.